 Holiday returns to lead Pelicans past Grizzlies

-Jrue Holiday returned from a seven-game absence and tied a season high with 36 points to lead the visiting New Orleans Pelicans to a 126-116 victory over the Grizzlies in Memphis, Tenn., on Monday.
-Holiday overcame an elbow contusion to make 12 of 18 field goals, including 7 of 10 3-poiners, and the Pelicans made a franchise-record 21 3-pointers on 48 attempts.
+Jrue Holiday returned from a seven-game absence and tied a season-high with 36 points to lead the visiting New Orleans Pelicans to a 126-116 victory over the Grizzlies in Memphis, Tenn., on Monday.
+Holiday overcame an elbow contusion to make 12 of 18 field goals, including 7 of 10 3-pointers, and the Pelicans made a franchise-record 21 3-pointers on 48 attempts.

 Brandon Ingram added 25 points, Nicolo Melli had 15 and Josh Hart and JJ Redick scored 10 each as the Pelicans won for the 11th time in 16 games since they had a 13-game losing streak.
 Dillon Brooks scored 31, Jaren Jackson Jr. had 19, Ja Morant scored 16, Jonas Valanciunas added 14 points and 11 rebounds, and De'Anthony Melton added 10 points off the bench to lead the Grizzlies, who saw their seven-game winning streak end.